 - Community building.
 Devote a segment during class for groups to interact, define group norms, and explore potential challenges.
 Encourage this process through guided questions such as, “I would describe my communication style as…” “A successful project would be…” or “Common pitfalls for our timeline and planning, includes…” Request students to share their group norms and roles with you.

 - Checkpoints.
-Separate projects into multiple “checkpoints” to present opportunities for individual learning and reflection before having students submit in their final project(s).
-Start the term with a low stakes project to motivate students’ engagement in group work and encourage their progress.
+Separate projects into multiple “checkpoints” to present opportunities for individual learning and reflection before having students submit their final project(s).
+Start the term with a low-stakes project to motivate students’ engagement in group work and encourage their progress.
 By pooling their resources and dealing with differences of opinion that arise, groups of students can develop a more sophisticated product than they could as individuals.
 This is in line with making projects sufficiently complex so that students must draw on each other’s knowledge and skills.

 - Provide individualized accountability.
 Dr. Rebecca Cademartiri (Materials Science and Engineering) shares a Canvas Peer Review workaround to ensure students provide quality feedback to each other.
 To begin, set up two assignments in Canvas.
 The first assignment is worth zero points, requires the Peer Review option selected (see peer review assignment web guide), and assigns peer reviewers automatically (view automatically assign peers web guide).
 The second, no-submission assignment serves to grade peer reviewers.
 After scanning the reviewers’ feedback on the first assignment (view student peer review comments web guide), utilize the second assignment to enter the grades for all peer reviewers.
 This approach will help students discover how to give valuable feedback, and reading each other’s writing will vastly improve their work before you even grade it.
 To see a demonstration of this, view Cademartiri’s presentation via the CELT Online Learning Community meeting video (start at 1:12:00).